pbeza/wildland-core/docs/processes/0004_release_strategy.md

 who is responsible to deliver a particular release.

 Stable and production branches have no owners as they are managed by the automated CD workflows.
-Whoever designes or implements such workflow may be considered an owner of those branches.
+Whoever designs or implements such workflow may be considered an owner of those branches.

 ### Release branches names